niharpatil/nets213final/README.md

 The first HIT (HIT 1) asks Turkers to list up to 4 words that they are knowledgeable in, ordered from most knowledgeable to least knowledgeable.
 We are particular in this readme about the distinction between “words” and “topics.
 “Words” is what the Turkers submitted as their answers to HIT 1, while “topics” are the high level topics that they represent.
 This distinction is relevant, as potentially there could be some Turkers who list the word “soccer” and some who list the word “futbol”.
 These represent the same high level topic of American soccer/European futbol, but the words used to describe them are different.

 Back to HIT 1: we compile the Turker responses into a list of unique words submitted by the Turkers, where each unique word has some notion of importance/relevance based on how many Turkers submitted it and where it fell in their list of 4 words.
-This is the first coding portion of the quality control module, which is found in the src folder as word_aggregation.
+This is the first coding portion of the quality control module, which is found in the src folder as word_importance.

 We now need to determine which words listed represent the same high level topic.
 That is, turkers could list “soccer” and “futbol” and we need to verify that those are the same topic.